Buddhist texts: East Asian works

 Zen Buddhism developed a large literary tradition based on the teachings and sayings of Chinese Zen masters.
 One of the key texts in this genre is the Platform Sutra attributed to Zen patriarch Huineng, it gives an autobiographical account of his succession as Ch'an Patriarch, as well as teachings about Ch'an theory and practice.
-Other texts are Koan collections, which are compilations of the sayings of Chinese masters such as the Blue Cliff Record and The Gateless Gate.
+The earliest versions of this central Chan work date to the 9th century CE.
+Other influential Chan texts are Koan collections, which are compilations of the sayings of Chinese masters such as the Blue Cliff Record and The Gateless Gate.
 Another key genre is that of compilations of Zen master biographies, such as the Transmission of the Lamp.
 Buddhist poetry was also an important contribution to the literature of the tradition.

 After the arrival of Chinese Buddhism in Japan, Korea and Vietnam; they developed their own traditions and literature in the local language.

 Vajrayana texts

 Image of leaves and the upper book cover of Thar pa chen po'i mod (The Sūtra of Great Liberation), showing Tibetan writings on black paper with an ink that contain gold, silver, copper, coral, lazurite, malachite, and mother of pearl.
 The unbound sheets are kept between two wooden boards covered with green brocade.
 The upper book cover shows the images of four of the Eight Medicine Buddhas.